sanam1060/weather-dashboard/README.md

 # Weather Dashboard

 ## Project Description
-Weather Dashboard allow users to see the weather outlook for multiple cities.
-The application has a search feature where the user can search for a city and view current weather conditions for that city.
-This user friendly weather forecast application uses icons to represent the weather conditions, and displays the date, the temperature, the humidity and the wind speed.
+Weather Dashboard is a weather application that runs in the browser and allows users to see the weather outlook for multiple cities.
+The application has a search feature that enables users to search for a city and view current and future weather conditions for that city.
+This user-friendly weather forecast application uses icons to represent the weather conditions and displays the date, temperature,  humidity, and wind speed.

 ## Technologies Used
 * Third party APIs (jQuery, jQuery moment, Bootstrap)